-(traditionally made with chicken and chicken broth) gets its body from diced avocado, which is served with tortilla strips and added at the table, along with lime wedges and freshly chopped cilantro and green onions
+This light soup (traditionally made with chicken and chicken broth) gets its body from diced avocado, which is served with tortilla strips and added at the table, along with lime wedges and freshly chopped cilantro and green onions.

 - 1 Tbs. olive oil

 - 1 small onion, finely chopped (3/4 cup)

 - 1 tsp. dried oregano

 - 1/4 cup short-grain rice